deenjohn/NodeRevision/7-Event-driven Architecture-part1.md

+#The EventEmitter class

+The observer
+pattern is already built into the core and is available through the EventEmitter class.
+The EventEmitter class allows us to register one or more functions as listeners, which will be invoked when a particular event type is fired

+eventA : listner 1,2,3

 Much of the Node.js core API is built around an idiomatic asynchronous event-driven architecture in which certain kinds of objects
 (called "emitters") periodically emit named events that cause Function objects ("listeners") to be called.